formlio/forml/docs/tutorials/demos.rst

 Mini
 ----

-Starting with a minimal use-case, this *mini*-pipeline contains just a single (:ref:`stateful
+Starting with a minimal use case, this *mini*-pipeline contains just a single (:ref:`stateful
 <actor-type>`) operator - the :class:`RandomForestClassifier
 <sklearn:sklearn.ensemble.RandomForestClassifier>` imported from the SKLearn library under the
 :ref:`operator auto-wrapping <operator-autowrap>` context which turns it transparently into a